shadichy/Documentation/docs/development/maintaining-proper-authorship.md

 If you are cherry-picking commits, the authorship information is transferred automatically.
 Provided that you are running `git cherry-pick`, the entire commit information, down to when the commit was created, is picked into your repository.
 You don't have to do anything in this case.

 If you are committing someone else's code yourself, then you must manually specify who the author is.
 There are a lot of reasons why you would do this, from merge issues to incompatible code with the existing codebase.
-To manually specify an author, follow the [Manually specifying an author section below](#manually-specifying-an-author).
+To manually specify an author, follow the [Manually specifying an author section below][Manually specifying an author section below].

 Finally, do NOT squash a range of commits that are not your own.
 This completely wipes authorship information from the range of commits and causes a massive headache for other developers.